 Accor is the parent brand for Sofitel, Novotel, Ibis and other hotels.
-Accor LeClub, their loyalty program, has a number of European airline partners as well as the major ones in the region for Australia.
+Accor Live Limitless, their loyalty program, have a number of European frequent flyer airline partners, as well as the major ones in the region for Australia.

-However, there’s no major credit card points transfer partner in Australia, there is a quick path to Gold elite status.
+While there is no major credit card points transfer partner in Australia, there is a quick path to Gold elite status.

-For all other hotel stays outside of Starwood, I’ll then look to book through Hotels.com and earn an effective 10% discount with Welcome Rewards, or look at one of the points hotel consolidator sites such as Qantas Hotels, Velocity Hotels, or Kaligo.
+For all other hotel stays outside of the major chains, you should consider sites offering an upfront discount (like CheapTickets), or look at one of the points hotel consolidator sites such as Qantas Hotels, Velocity Hotels, Kaligo, Agoda or Rocketmiles.

 If you don’t join some of these programs, you are locked out of ‘playing the points game’ and joining in any great promotions that might crop up in future.